Ahsanjuly29/LaravelEasySolutions-Manual/CRUD-Ajax-Toastr/README.md

 inside traits a helper function was called `isApiRequestValidator` there it checks if request is json or not. can include all helpers function [click here](Helpers)

-## ⚙️ Filter Action Class
+## ⚙️ Filter Action Class(Optional)

+using action we can do many things that makes controller compact. |
-inside controller index function there is a option for filter data. that is handled using Action.
+inside controller index function there is a option for filtering data. that is handled using Action. check example:

 ### first create a Folder `Action` then inside create a file `FilterModels.php`